 On December 9, 1820, a vestry (the parish board, consisting of lay leaders) was finally elected.
 Samuel Wilson, John Smith, John Young, Ezra Hurd, and an unknown fifth man became the elected Vestry people.
 Vestry members and wardens are now elected in January of each year.

-To date there have been twenty-four rectors.
-Our most recent rector, The Rev. Stephen J. Cuff, retired in 2019.
-While we are searching for our next rector, The Rev. Dr. Kathleen Murray, priest associate, and The Honorable Rev. Richard T. Schisler, deacon, are celebrating sacraments, preaching the Word, and providing pastoral care, weekly.
+To date, there have been twenty-four rectors.
+Most recently, the Rev. Stephen J. Cuff, who retired October 1, 2019.
+We are currently under the pastoral leadership of the Rev. Paul Bennett and the Honorable Rev. Richard T. Schisler, who preach the Word and provide pastoral care, weekly.

 The present nave (worship space) was built in 1851.
 A vestry-appointed committee composed of Samuel S. Fuller, Washington Kinney, and James Lodwick administered the capital campaign.
 There were 157 contributors to the building fund.